 We're the UK's leading charity dedicated to prostate cancer research.
 It's our mission to fund the highest quality research, and the most promising individuals, to transform treatment, diagnosis and prevention of prostate cancer.

 But our grant funding is just the start.
 We're dedicated to supporting the prostate cancer research community, who are making the breakthroughs that are changing men's lives.
 We can help strengthen your applications by putting you in touch with our Patient Network, support your trial recruitment, and keep you up to date with the latest opportunities in the field, to make sure your research will have the biggest impact possible for men affected by prostate cancer.

 This event is aimed at early career researchers working within the field of prostate cancer research.
-The 2019 Making Progress day will take place on Friday 18 October and open for registration in June (date to be confirmed).Register now
+The 2020 Making Progress Day will take place on Friday 4 December (rescheduled from Friday 9 June).
+Registration is now open.Find out more